HackOverflow404/cyberawareness/README.md

 # Cyber Awareness Website

 Welcome to the Cyber Awareness website!
-My mission is to promote and educate individuals on the importance of cyber awareness and provide valuable insights into protecting yourself online.
+My mission is to promote and educate individuals on the importance of cyber awareness and provide valuable insights into protecting themselves online.

 ## Sections